sbarex/SourceCodeSyntaxHighlight/README.md

 The XPC service is executed automatically when requested by the application or the Quick Look Extension.
 After closing the Quick Look preview the process is automatically closed after some seconds releasing the resources.

 The Application and the Quick Look Extension can preview files showing the formatted code as HTML, inside a WKWebView, or as RTF inside a NSTextView.
-Especially in Big Sur, the use of WebKit within the Quick Look Preview has numerous bugs, so **the suggested rendering engine is `RTF`**.
+Especially in Big Sur, the use of WebKit within the Quick Look Preview has numerous bugs, so **before macOS 12 Monterey, the suggested rendering engine is `RTF`**.

 The settings are stored in `~/Library/Preferences/org.sbarex.SourceCodeSyntaxHighlight.plist`.
 Custom themes and styles are saved in `~/Library/Application Support/Syntax Highlight`.